RitreshGirdhar/google-cloud-run-with-scheduler-terraform/README.md

 terraform destroy
 ```

-Invoke Cloud Run api via postman.
+### How to invoke Cloud Run api via postman
-We have configured Open ID Connect between scheduler and cloud run communication.
-But for testing you could directly trigger the job endpoint
+We have configured Open ID Connect for securly accessing cloud run api via scheduler.
+But sometime we need to invoke cloud run api for debugging purpose
+for that you should have token.

 #### Activate Service account
 ```